open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 ### Keeping information passed by the receiver's factory

-Now that you have implemented the `component.TraceReceiver` interface methods, your `tailtracer` receiver component is ready to be instantiated and returned by it's factory.
+Now that you have implemented the `component.TraceReceiver` interface methods, your `tailtracer` receiver component is ready to be instantiated and returned by its factory.

 Open the `tailtracer/factory.go` file and navigate to the `createTracesReceiver()` function.
 Notice that the factory will pass references as part of the `createTracesReceiver()` function parameters that your receiver actually requires to work properly like it's configuration settings (`config.Receiver`), the next `Consumer` in the pipeline that will consume the generated traces (`consumer.Traces`) and the Collector's logger so the `tailtracer` receiver can add meaningful events to it (`component.ReceiverCreateSettings`).